mranish592/remote-code/README.md

 2. HTTP and WebSockets are used to communicate with the backend.
 3. Socket.io is used to sync the real-time changes along with the express.js HTTP server.
 4. MongoDB is used for eventual consistency and long-term saving of collaboration rooms and the code.
-5. The backend is containerized with Docker and deployed on AWS as ECS.
+5. The backend is containerized with Docker and deployed on render.com (Earlier it was deployed on AWS as ECS, but swithced to render for cost savings).
-6. Certificates and domain mapping are added for ALB to expose the HTTPS secure endpoint.
+6. Certificates and domain mapping are added for ALB to expose the HTTPS secure endpoint (this was part of AWS deployment, currently render is used with in-built LB and SSL support).
 7. The frontend is deployed on render.com on the custom domain: [remotecode.anishgupta.me](https://remotecode.anishgupta.me)